hypernormalisation/zeal/guides/expertise_t6.md

 ## What does this mean for gearing?

 Because the increasing returns on Expertise are incredibly marginal, to a rough approximation:
-- your other expertise doesn't matter for increasing returns on expertise
+- your other gear doesn't matter for increasing returns on expertise
 - your other gear *does* matter for determining how much Expertise your rating will round down to.

 ## But Swedge, when can I take off my Shat legs?